WPST-TV: Fighting the clock

 While the FCC moved the changeover to October 1, stay requests were denied for both WPST-TV and WHDH-TV (channel 5) in Boston, whose license had also been revoked but allowed to continue under special temporary authority.
 With the appeal court filing still pending, the FCC postponed the changeover order on September 21, 1960, until 15 days after the court's ruling.
 As it was, WLBW-TV began hiring several former WPST-TV staffers, including newscaster Jack Gregson, engineer Bill Latham, announcer Bill Wyler, and production manager George Booker.
-By November 1960, WLBW-TV began transmitting a test pattern nightly at 2:00 a.m. when WPST-TV was not in operation but otherwise functioned as a shell employing a minimum of staffers during the interregnum.
+By November 1960, WLBW-TV began transmitting a test pattern nightly at 2:00 a.m. when WPST-TV was not in operation but otherwise functioned as a shell, employing a minimum of staffers during the interregnum and spending $8,000 a week to run a television station which could not broadcast.
 During the appeals court hearing, a WPST-TV attorney claimed the delicensing was "basically illegal and has no substance in fact".
 Overshadowing the process, Thurman A. Whiteside committed suicide on May 13, 1961, in his law office library, despite having often talked about his legal situation in public lightheartedly.

 The appeals court ruled in favor of the FCC in July 1961, with Judge E. Barrett Prettyman writing:

 Baker and WPST-TV filed a writ of certiorari with the U. S. Supreme Court to review the appeals court decision; this request was denied on October 9, 1961, along with a request by WLBW-TV for monetary compensation due to the repeated delays.
 With Baker having exhausted all remaining legal options, the FCC imposed a changeover time of 3:00 a.m. on November 20, 1961, marking the first revocation of a broadcast license for a television station in the United States.

-Topmiller was relieved by the appeal process ending, noting WLBW-TV already hired up to 70 staffers and secured an affiliation with ABC.
+Topmiller was relieved by the appeal process ending, noting that WLBW-TV had already hired up to 70 staffers and secured an affiliation with ABC.
 With one month remaining, WPST-TV general manager Walter Koessler pledged the station's 77 employees would remain until the changeover and noted that 21 of those staffers WLBW-TV had already hired.
 One soon-to-be displaced staffer told The Miami News, "Running a television station doesn't exactly prepare you for running an airline."
 Molly Turner was hired as public service director and host of a daily local variety show pattered after Ruth Lyons' 50/50 Club in Cincinnati.
 Bill Bayer moved his Sunday evening panel discussion show Important to WLBW-TV, renamed Miami Press Conference.
 Bill Wyler, already on retainer at the new station for over a year, announced the revival of his teenage dance show on Saturday afternoons.
 Virginia Booker, an off-camera WPST-TV staffer, was hired as lead weather forecaster.
 Others from WPST-TV that made the move to WLBW-TV included their news editor, lead cameraman and two newsfilm reporters.
 WLBW-TV also hired talent from elsewhere, including area radio host Larry King for a late-night talk show.